 And with Vortex sauntering up to him the sooner he had back up the better.

 The Decepticon interrogator was meandering up to him without any rush in his step and that put him on guard.
 Since he wasn't actively trying to kill him, he could only assume that it meant Vortex wanted to talk to him about something which was never a good thing.
 He pinged Silverbolt again as Vortex slipped his glue gun back into subspace when he was at arms length from him and causally kicked Slingshot's gun further away from them.

 "Now, what was your name again?"
 Vortex said cocking his helmet to one side, putting one curled servo to his battle mask while it was being supported at the elbow with his other servo.
 "I know you are one of Superion's arms.
-You are not Fireflight, unless he got repainted and changed his alt mode.
+You are not Fireflight, unless he got repainted, changed his alt mode and his attitude.
 He's the right arm.
 So… Oh yes, you must be Slingshot!"
 Vortex said with a snap of his digits ending by pointing at the aforementioned mech.